TheoriginalMMM/How-to-use-nnUNet-DeepMedic-for-brain-tumor-segmentation/nnU-Net-lab.md

 export RESULTS_FOLDER="/media/fabian/nnUNet_trained_models"

 #Another solution for isc users, try just to run setUpPaths using this command:
-./setUpPaths
+./scriptSETUPpaths
-After that you will be able to configure the variables by entering the three paths
+#After that you will be able to configure the variables by entering the three paths
-#PS: the paths that the terminal will ask you will be considered from the current directory.
 #Examples and explanations will also be displayed on the terminal by running the above command
 ```